GarfieldLyu/OCR_POST_DE/README.md

   1. a random teacher-forcing training.
   2. entmax (instead of softmax).
 These two changes boosted the performance further, which also maintains the simplicity.
+See Model.py for model definition, see seq2seq.py for training, evaluation, generating and other utilities.
+A trained model with all instances and the data pairs can be found from https://drive.google.com/drive/folders/1qBI-2IhYPBGtMcGVWGb19lJCu0jV7QId?usp=sharing